💳 Pay 2x free of charge for purchases over €70

 2. Foods to avoid

-Certain foods can make your symptoms worse.
-It's best to reduce them or substitute them (so that you can continue to enjoy yourself, which is very important!!):
+Some foods can make your symptoms worse.
+It is better to reduce them or especially substitute them (to continue to enjoy yourself, very important!!):

 1. Pro-inflammatory foods

-Avoid refined sugars, ultra-processed foods and red meat, as they fuel inflammation.
-For proteins, opt for lean white meats, fish and eggs from the blue-white-heart label.
+Avoid refined sugars, ultra-processed foods, and red meat, as they fuel inflammation.
+For protein, choose lean white meats, fish, and eggs from the Bleu Blanc Coeur label.

 2. Dairy products

-For some women, dairy products (milk, cheese, cream) can aggravate inflammation and hormonal imbalances.
+For some women, dairy products (milk, cheese, cream) can worsen inflammation and hormonal imbalances.
 Try to limit them or opt for plant-based alternatives (almond milk, coconut milk, etc.).

 3. Gluten

-Gluten (found in wheat, barley and rye) can be difficult to tolerate.
-Try gluten-free alternatives (vegetable flours: buckwheat, gluten-free oats, rice, chestnuts, etc.).
+Gluten (present in wheat, barley, rye) can be poorly tolerated.
+Test gluten-free alternatives (vegetable flours: buckwheat, gluten-free oats, rice, chestnut, etc.) .

 4. Alcohol and caffeine

-Alcohol is pro-inflammatory and can also upset your hormonal balance.
+Alcohol is pro-inflammatory and can also disrupt your hormonal balance.

-Caffeine (coffee, black tea, energy drinks) can stimulate hormonal imbalance by boosting your cortisol production, thus fuelling inflammation and aggravating anxiety and chronic fatigue.
-Opt for alternatives such as chicory or decaffeinated coffee (but with brands that have a toxin-free process).
+Caffeine (coffee, black tea, energy drinks) can stimulate hormonal imbalance by stimulating your cortisol production, and therefore fuel inflammation and worsen anxiety and chronic fatigue.
+Opt for alternatives like chicory, or decaffeinated (but with brands that have a toxic-free process).

 5. Endocrine disruptors

-Small, easy adjustments you can make tomorrow can make you feel better quickly:
+Small, easy adjustments that you can make starting tomorrow can already make you feel better quickly:

-Start your meals with raw vegetables and this anti-inflammatory dressing: A salad with an omega-3-rich dressing (flaxseed oil, for example), unpasteurized cider vinegar and lemon juice helps stabilize your blood sugar.
+• Start your meals with raw vegetables and this anti-inflammatory dressing : A salad with a dressing rich in omega-3s (flaxseed oil, for example), unpasteurized apple cider vinegar and lemon juice helps stabilize your blood sugar.

-Choose anti-inflammatory snacks: nuts, red fruit and a square of dark chocolate (rich in cocoa) are perfect for indulging yourself while taking care of yourself.
+• Favor anti-inflammatory snacks : Nuts, red fruits, and a square of dark chocolate (rich in cocoa) are perfect for treating yourself while taking care of yourself.

-- Drink plenty of filtered water to avoid toxins, and remember to hydrate regularly (even better when you're not eating).
+• Drink plenty of filtered water to avoid toxins, and remember to hydrate yourself regularly (outside of meals is even better).

-Living with endometriosis is hard.
+Living with endometriosis is challenging.
 So don't make yourself feel guilty!
-Keep the pleasure in your diet by substituting rather than cutting out!
+Keep the pleasure in your diet by substituting rather than eliminating it!

-It's essential to have someone accompany you, because every woman is different: sometimes certain anti-inflammatory foods may not be easily digestible for you.
+Getting support is essential because every woman is different: sometimes certain anti-inflammatory foods may not be digestible for you.

-Every little change counts, and you could see positive effects fairly quickly: less bloating, more energy, less aches and pains.
+Every little change counts, and you could see positive effects pretty quickly: less bloating, more energy, easing pain.

-Of course, it doesn't happen overnight, but with regularity, you're bound to feel the difference.
+Of course, this doesn't happen overnight, but with regularity, you will definitely feel the difference.

-So try out these tips, listen to your body, and above all, be patient with yourself.
+So, try these tips, listen to your body, and most importantly, be patient with yourself.
 You deserve to feel better!

-Micro-nutrition is essential for feeling better, but it's not enough!
+Micronutrition is essential to feel better, but it's not enough!!

-The Mind is also essential for reducing the causes of your symptoms, and so is Movement.
+Mind is also essential to reduce the causes of your symptoms, and so is Movement.

-For a better understanding, discover the 3M Method!
+To better understand, discover the 3M Method!
 (Mental - psycho-emotional, Movement, Micro-nutrition) by clicking here!